siennathesane/pleiades/docs/rfcs/GUIDE.md

     - Can the new functionality affect clusters which are not explicitly using it?

-    - What testing and safe guards are being put in place to protect against unexpected problems?
+    - What testing and safeguards are being put in place to protect against unexpected problems?

 - Security questions: